Tim Skipper (American football): Central Michigan

 In 2020, Skipper joined Central Michigan University as their linebackers coach, reuniting with head coach Jim McElwain.
 In 2021, he was promoted to assistant head coach.

 Fresno State (second stint)

 In 2022, Skipper was hired as the assistant head coach and linebackers coach at California State University, Fresno under head coach Jeff Tedford.
 In 2023, he served as acting head coach.

 On July 15, 2024, Skipper was named interim head coach, following the departure of Jeff Tedford.

 UCLA

 In July 2025, Skipper was hired as an assistant coach at UCLA.

 Following the firing of DeShaun Foster on September 14, 2025, Skipper was named the interim head coach of the UCLA football program.
 In his second game in charge, UCLA pulled off an upset victory over No. 7 Penn State, followed next week by a 38–13 rout of Michigan State.

+Cal Poly

+On December 3, 2025, Skipper was named the 19th head coach at California Polytechnic State University, San Luis Obispo.

 Personal life

-Skipper is the brother of Kelly Skipper, who is currently serving as the running backs coach for the Buffalo Bills, and son of Jim Skipper, longtime NFL assistant.
+Like their father Jim, Skipper's brother Kelly is a longtime college and NFL assistant football coach.